 Product description—why is it important?

+For almost any digital sales or marketing campaign, quality product information is a must.
 A product description is essentially an advertisement for your product.

 It is better not to underestimate its power because a well-written description can differentiate your product from competitors and help customers make informed purchasing decisions (which leads to a great customer experience).

 To fulfill its role fully, the product description should be clear, concise, informative, unique, and consistent with real physical product images.
 And without fluff, please; shoppers do not read product descriptions like passionate stories; they like to scan the text to find the list of features of your product and explain how it will benefit the customer.